-In simple terms, the more you need to pay out each month to creditors, the higher the chance you’ll be unable to make a payment, especially if you’re not used to making large payments.
+In simple terms, the more you need to pay out each month to creditors, the higher the chance you’ll be unable to make a payment, especially if you’re not used to making large payments to begin with.

-If you later applied for a home loan that carries a payment of $4,000 a month, payment shock would occur as you wouldn’t be used to shelling out such a large amount of money each month.
+If you later applied for a home loan that carried a monthly payment of $4,000, payment shock would occur as you wouldn’t be used to shelling out such a large amount of money each month.

 Payment Shock Threshold

 So if you currently pay $1,000 in rent each month, your max mortgage payment cannot exceed $2,000, or it may be subject to review or denial.

 To those with little established credit will often face a series of hurdles when looking to get approved for a home loan (or any other type of loan) because they haven’t demonstrated the ability to handle large monthly payments.

-Payment shock can also apply to specific home loan programs, such as hybrid adjustable-rate mortgages that start with a low initial teaser rate and reset to much higher rates once the fixed period ends.
+Payment shock can also apply to specific home loan programs, such as hybrid adjustable-rate mortgages that start with a low initial teaser rate and have the potential to reset to much higher rates once the fixed period ends.

 Can You Qualify at the Fully Indexed Rate?

-Most borrowers can afford the ultra-low 1% start rate, but not everyone may be able to keep up with the payment associated with an interest rate of 7-8%.
+Most borrowers can afford the ultra-low 1% start rate, but not everyone may be able to keep up with the housing payment associated with an interest rate of 7-8%.